Bartok the Magnificent: Marketing

 In late 1999, pancake purveyor IHOP started selling two versions of Bartok, as part of promotion.
 The company planned "to sell about 500,000 of the six-inch-high toys - Bartok Puppet and Turban Bartok - for $2.99 with any food purchase".
 It was "also offering $2 mail-in rebate coupons for the $20 video...and free activity books for children".

 Home media

 Bartok the Magnificent was first released on VHS and DVD by 20th Century Fox Home Entertainment on November 16, 1999, and was later re-released in 2005 as part of a 2-disc set alongside Anastasia entitled Family Fun Edition.
-Bartok the Magnificent was also included as a special feature on Anastasia Blu-ray, released in March 2011.
+Bartok the Magnificent was also included as a special feature on the Anastasia Blu-ray, released in March 2011.

 The tape and DVD conclude with sing-along segments that reprise the original tunes by Stephen Flaherty and Lynn Ahrens - "Bartok the Magnificent", "A Possible Hero", "Someone's in My House" and "Once Upon a December" (from Anastasia).
 Other DVD extras also include Bartok and Anastasia trailers, and a Maze Game that features three mazes.